Cycling Accident Claims

 Cyclists are often involved in accidents which are not their fault.
 Accidents can result from poor judgement from a motorist, pedestrian, or even a local authority that has been negligent in its road and cycle path maintenance.

-Cyclists can take all possible preventative measures, ride safely and be considerate towards other road users, yet still find themselves involved in accidents.
-Cyclists rely upon other road users to be as considerate and safety-conscious as they are however, this is not always the case.
+A cyclist can take all possible preventative measures, ride safely and be considerate towards other road users, yet still find themselves involved in accidents.

-Regardless of the severity of your injuries, we offer a free and no-strings-attached consultation where we can advise what your prospects are if you are considering making a compensation claim following an accident.
+Regardless of the severity of your injuries, we offer a free and no-strings-attached consultation.
+Here we can advise what your prospects are for an accident compensation claim.

-In addition to pursuing a claim on your behalf, our team can also smooth your rehabilitation by arranging any aftercare required like physiotherapy and counselling.
-We have arrangements in place with top medical experts all over Scotland who can provide treatment while we look after the legal side of things.
+In addition to pursuing a claim on your behalf, our team can also smooth your rehabilitation.
+We arrange any aftercare required like physiotherapy and counselling.
+We have arrangements in place with top medical experts all over Scotland.
+Our medical professionals can provide treatment while we look after the legal side of things.

 What is Liability and Quantum

 Whilst every claim is different, all cycling claims involve two key elements – liability and quantum.

 Establishing liability means investigating who or what caused the accident.
 In some cases, this is fairly straightforward but in others less so.
 If your accident was caused by a motorist we will pursue a claim for compensation through their insurer.